Globally, COVID-19 has seen much of the workforce move from physical, face-to-face interaction to the virtual, online world.

 3. Don’t conduct your video interview on the couch.

 5. Your interview attire should be what you would otherwise wear to a face-to-face interview.
 Some candidates think that just because they’re at home means they can stay casually dressed.
 That will not bode well with the recruiter or hiring manager.
-If you only plan to dress the top half of your body, do so with caution.
-There have been instances where people stand up or grab a glass of water, only to reveal they were not appropriately dressed for the bottom half.
-Be wary that some colours and patterns will not translate well on camera.
-Avoid anything too bright or clothing with stripes, patterns or checks.
+Simultaneously, only dressing your top half should be done with caution – people have been known to stand up or grab a glass of water, only to reveal they are not appropriately dressed for their bottom half.

 6. Related to the point above, ensure you have a glass of water nearby.
 You may get a dry throat from talking and getting up to leave the interview is not only rude, but it will ruin the momentum.

 8. Watch your posture.
-You may appear slouched on the screen, so make sure you’re comfortably seated upright.
+You may appear slouched on the screen, so make sure you’re seated comfortably but also upright.
 It helps to check how you appear beforehand in the ‘video preview’ settings.

 10. Show you’re engaged and try to make a connection.
-Natural physical cues are less evident due to screens as compared to in-person interviews.
+Natural physical cues are less evident due to screens.
 Show engagement by nodding your head or responding every few minutes.
 You will otherwise appear bored or not focusing on the discussion.
 Also, find a way to establish rapport so that the video interview is not so clinical.

-11. Have a pen, notepad, questions and your resume in front of you.
-A video interview from home means taking notes or referring to your resume and list of questions is generally acceptable, as long as you’re not entirely relying on them or forgetting to interact.
+11. Have a pen, notepad, questions and your CV in front of you.
+A video interview from home means taking notes or referring to your CV and list of questions is generally acceptable, as long as you’re not entirely relying on them or causing you to forget to interact.

 12. Since the interviewer cannot see you physically, get your notes ready and keep standard answers next to you.
 These notes will keep you focused, especially if you tend to get nervous or are worried you will miss out on vital information that you want to relate to the hiring manager.